The Charming Mediator sigil

 Strengths

-• You can make anyone feel understood within minutes.
+• You can make almost anyone feel understood inside a few minutes.

-• You hold groups together in ways that look effortless and are anything but.
+• You hold groups together in a way that looks effortless and is anything but.

-• You translate between people who can't hear each other.
-You make understanding possible.
+• You translate between people who can't hear each other, and the understanding gets through.

 Challenges